 Our slideshow of photographs shows a selection of special celebrations and some of our diverse opportunities for child- led Collective Worship.

-It also shows photographs of our school work, displays, charity and social outreach work.
+Other slideshows also show photographs of our school work, links with the parish, displays and charity and social outreach work.

-Religious Education Policies ( to follow- also available within the ‘Key Information’ section)
+Religious Education Policies ( also available within the ‘Key Information’ section)

 ‘A Journey In Love’ Relationship and Sex Education